rowlandcoping/lost-king-part1/README.md

 ### Navigation / player options

- - Baldur's gate for navigation?
-Definite retro throwback.
- - errr
+ - The player options section uses a brown background in order to stand out from the main text on the page, with white highlights on mouseover.
+ - The navigation buttons throughout the site use a similar color scheme and mouseover effects, for user familiarity.
+This is important since they are not always sited in the same location.
+All the same the site is intended to be intuitive to use.
+ - The various brown shades are intended to mirror the overall feel of the page, and also an indication of a button's intention.
+Warm golden shades were used for the restart option, reds for the reset option, and a blue shade for giving up indicating death.

+### Alerts

+I created custom alert code which I used on the homepage and for any item conflicts, mainly because it would have been very difficult to use built in alerts to the same effect.
+It consisted of a simple box centred on the screen, with a black background and white text.
+For item conflicts (ie picking up an item of a sort already in the inventory) I included a very visual process of selecting, with a tick or a cross indicating the item retained.
+Although this mouse-over effect does not work on mobile, it is still very clear and simple to select the item you wish to keep.

 ### Responsiveness

 The game was designed for 1980px screen width - anything below uses a 'max-size' media query, anything above a 'min-size' From wireframe up the CSS flexbox page structure was designed to be easily adjusted to other screen widths.

-The main difficulty is that the backgrounds are not designed for mobiles of for larger screens.
+The main difficulty was that the backgrounds are not designed for mobiles of for larger screens.
 This is partly a product of Bing image creator, which only produces widths of 1024 pixels.
-The main problem however is that the backgrounds are called by Javascript, which makes it a problem replacing them using conventional media queries.
+Additionally, the backgrounds are called by Javascript, which makes it a problem replacing them using conventional media queries.
 This has been addressed by:
  - adjusting margins of the game area for larger screens.
 It means more blank space but the backgrounds display correctly.
  - Adjusting zoom and positioning of backgrounds for smaller screen sizes.
 It's not an ideal solution but helps ensure a player has a broadly similar experience.